walterdejong/synctool/doc/chapter3.md

 To update only a single file rather than all files, use the option `--single` or `-1` (that's a number one, not the letter _ell_).
+You may give multiple `--single` options to update multiple files at once.

 If you want to check what file synctool is using for a given destination file, use option `-ref` or `-r`: